 What are the responsibilities and job description for the Clinician (CD) - Emergency Services & Same Day Access position at Hanover County Government?

-Hanover County, a proud recipient of the 2024 Top Workplaces award, is seeking a compassionate and skilled mental health Clinician to join our dynamic team of supportive and dedicated professionals in Emergency Services & Same Day Access.
-This vital position provides same-day behavioral health services to Hanover County citizens by supporting those in acute behavioral health crisis and those seeking access to ongoing supports.
-Come hone your clinical decision-making skills and support individuals’ holistic wellbeing within Hanover’s interdisciplinary network of law enforcement, local hospitals, the regional jail, probation services, county schools, and regional crisis services.
-Join an agency that values innovation, inclusivity, and collaboration, and help shape a brighter future for those we serve.
+Make a difference in the lives of others while advancing your career in an award-winning workplace.
+As an Emergency Services & Same Day Access Clinician, you’ll provide same-day behavioral health services to Hanover County citizens by supporting those in acute behavioral health crisis and those seeking access to ongoing supports.
+You’ll serve as a critical link in connecting people with the care they need to support holistic wellbeing.
+You’ll hone your clinical decision-making skills while interfacing with an interdisciplinary network that includes law enforcement, local hospitals, the regional jail, probation services, county schools, and regional crisis services.

 General Description: This is a professional position.
 The incumbent performs complex tasks to provide direct clinical, mental health and/or substance use disorder services to residents of Hanover County, to include crisis services.
 These services may be provided in a variety of settings to include an outpatient clinic, in the client's home or in the community.